-Slovenia: Electricity trader GEN-I secures ownership over holding company8.
-July 2016. / SEE Energy News
+Slovenia: Electricity trader GEN-I secures ownership over holding company, SEE Energy News

 The Management of the Slovenian energy company Petrol signed an agreement to sell half of the shares of GEN-I, which was in its possession since 2011.

 The shares were purchased by the company ENEL for 45.1 million euros.
 EN-EL is a joint venture of GEN Energija (which owns the other half of GEN-I shares), Elektro Ljubljana (whose subsidiary Elektro Energija will take over the operation of GEN-I) and GEN-I.

 GEN-I supplies electricity to every sixth household in Slovenia, and one of potential buyers of this package of shares was Croatian state-owned power utility HEP.
 The recent dissolution of a part of GEN-I sales team in Croatia prompted rumours about the withdrawal of this Slovenian company from the Croatian electricity market, which, besides Croatia, supplies electricity to customers in more than 20 countries.